Bayesian filtering unifies adaptive and non-adaptive neural network optimization methods: Experiments

 The results are given in Table~\ref{table} and Fig.~\ref{fig:all}.
-The best adaptive method is always one of our methods (AdaBayes or AdaBayes-SS), though SGD is frequently superior to all adaptive methods tested.
-To begin, we compare our methods (AdaBayes and AdaBayes-SS) to the canonical non-adaptive (SGD) and adaptive (Adam) method (see Fig.~\ref{fig:baselines} for a cleaner figure, including other baselines).
-Note that AdaBayes and AdaBayes-SS improve their accuracy and loss more rapidly than baseline methods during the initial part of learning (with the exception of \adam{} for CIFAR-100).
-Our algorithms give better test error and loss than \adam{}, for all networks and datasets, they give better test error than SGD for CIFAR-10, and perform similarly to SGD in the other cases, with AdaBayes-SS often giving better performance than AdaBayes.
-Next, we see that AdaBayes-SS improves considerably over AdaBayes (see Fig.~\ref{fig:adamw} for a cleaner figure), except in the case of CIFAR-10 classification error, where the difference is minimal.
-Next, we compared AdaBayes and AdaBayes-SS with AdaBound and AMSBound \citep{luo2019adaptive} (Fig.~\ref{fig:bound}).
-We found that the learning curves for AdaBayes and AdaBound/AMSBound were very similar with AdaBayes usually giving better test error.
-The behaviour of the loss curves were very different, with AdaBayes-SS giving considerably test-loss than either AdaBayes or AdaBound/AMSBound.
-Finally, we compared AdaBound/AMSBound with SGD (Fig.~\ref{fig:bound_sgd}), finding that while AdaBound/AMSBound perform slightly better in terms of CIFAR-10 classification error, SGD performs better in all other test domains.
+The best adaptive method is always one of our methods (AdaBayes or AdaBayes-FP), though SGD is frequently superior to all adaptive methods tested.
+To begin, we compare our methods (AdaBayes and AdaBayes-FP) to the canonical non-adaptive (SGD) and adaptive (Adam) method (see Fig.~\ref{fig:baselines} for a cleaner figure, including other baselines).
+Note that AdaBayes and AdaBayes-FP improve their accuracy and loss more rapidly than baseline methods (i.e.\ SGD and Adam) during the initial part of learning.
+Our algorithms give better test error and loss than \adam{}, for all networks and datasets, they give better test error than SGD for CIFAR-10, and perform similarly to SGD in the other cases, with AdaBayes-FP often giving better performance than AdaBayes.
+Next, we see that AdaBayes-FP improves considerably over AdaBayes (see Fig.~\ref{fig:adamw} for a cleaner figure), except in the case of CIFAR-10 classification error, where the difference is minimal.